CodeGremlins/cg-streetracing/README.md

 - `/joinrace <raceId>` – join before it starts.
 - `/startrace <raceId>` – only creator can start; checks min players.
 - `/spectaterace <raceId>` – spectate an active race (no participation).
+ - `/leaverace` – leave current race or spectate session and hide UI.
+ - `/hideraceui` – manually hide race & summary UI (does not leave race).

 ## UI
 Shows automatically when you join a race.
 Closes on race end.
 Displays: timer, lap progress, top 3, your placement.
 Names pulled from ESX player object.
 After race end a summary pop-up lists placements, finish times (formatted), and DNFs (dimmed).
-Close with ESC or Backspace.
+Auto-hides after 15s or close early with ESC / Backspace.

 ## Adding New Race
 In `config.lua` add another entry under `Config.Races`: